Your membership has expired

 We test each vacuum’s ability to pick up dirt on carpet and bare floors.
 To test pickup on bare floors, our technicians spread 0.75 gram of sand over laminate flooring in a 4x5-foot framed test area and measure the amount the vacuum picks up in a 10-minute period.

 We also use a two-part test to see how effective robot vacuums are at cleaning carpets.
 For surface cleaning, our technicians disperse 20 grams of cereal, 30 grams of rice, and 20 grams of yellow peas across a 4x5-foot framed test area of medium-pile carpet.
-Then they measure how much of the debris is captured during a 10-minute period.
+Then they measure how much debris is captured over a 10-minute period.

-For embedded dirt, technicians embed 75 grams of flour across a section of test carpet, let the vacuum run in the area for 3 minutes, and then weigh the amount of flour it picked up.
-Human hair is embedded into the same section of the test carpet.
-Technicians time how long it takes for the vacuum to pick up the hair and weigh the amount that’s in the dustbin and the brush roll.
+For embedded dirt, technicians embed 75 grams of flour across a section of test carpet and let the vacuum run in the area for 3 minutes, then weigh the amount of flour it picked up.
+Human hair is embedded in the same section of the test carpet.
+Technicians time how long it takes for the vacuum to pick up the hair, then weigh the amount that’s in the dustbin and the brush roll.

 Anna Kocharian